JonHasan/DeepLearning-Nanodegree/Project 3 - CNN Dog Classifier/README.md

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
+This Convolutional Network (CNN) prject focuses on creating a pipeline that can be used in a website or mobile app to process real-world, user-supplied images.
+Given the image of a dog, the algorithm will identify an estimate of the canines breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]